James G Howden

 Jim Howden grew up in Point Lonsdale where he attended Queenscliff High School and later Geelong College.
 He stroked the Geelong College second crew in 1950 to a second placing.
 In the following year he stroked the first crew but did not the final and in 1952 was in the six seat of the second placed first crew.

 Jim did his competitive rowing at MUBC and later Yarra Yarra but later joined Mercantile Rowing Club as his children started rowing.
-Four of his children raced for the Club.
+Three of his children raced for the Club.

-Above: A young James Howden seated second from right next to coach Bob Aitken whilst rowing in a intercollegiate crew
+Above: A young James Howden seated second from right next to coach Bob Aitken whilst rowing in a intercollegiate Ormond College crew

 The highlight of Jim’s rowing career was his bronze medal in the eight at the Melbourne Olympic Games in 1956 after winning the King’s Cup in the same year.